shabtronic/Dual-Band-Limiter---JSFX/README.md

 In-Gain - will boost the lower or upper bands and force more aggressive limiting, great for metal \m/ .

-Out-Gain controls the band output level after limiting.
+Out-Gain controls the bands output levels after limiting.

 Release-Time controls the release time for both limiters, using the Time-Constant math, probably very wrong.